- Use the CREATE TYPE statement to create a distinct UDT that is based on a predefined data type, such as INTEGER or VARCHAR.

 - If the UDT defines methods, write, test, and debug the C or C++ code for the methods, and then use CREATE METHOD or REPLACE METHOD to identify the location of the source code and install it on the server.

-The methods are compiled, linked to the dynamic linked library (DLL or SO) associated with the SYSUDTLIB database, and distributed to all database nodes in the system.
+The methods are compiled, linked to the dynamic linked library (DLL or SO) associated with the SYSUDTLIB database, and distributed to all Teradata Database nodes in the system.

 - Use GRANT to grant privileges to users who are authorized to use the UDT.

 - Use the UDT as the data type of a column in a table definition.

 Here is a synopsis of the steps you take to develop and use a distinct UDT: